+Internal decorations Visually inspected.
+Paint and wallpapered finishes throughout.
+Cellars Not applicable. тист арриоало.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is an LPG tank serving the heating system.
+Visible cabling is of a PVC coated style and the meter and consumer unit are located within the ground floor hallway.
+Gas No mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumber's pipework, where visible, is of PVC and copper materials.
-There is a stainless steel sink unit within the kitchen.
-The bathroom fittings comprise a bath, wc and wash- hand basin.
-There is a shower cubicle within one of the bedrooms.
+There is an enamelled sink unit within the kitchen and white three piece suite within the bathroom.
+Visible plumbers pipework is of PVC, copper and lead materials.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full LPG fired central heating system to radiators.
-This is fired by the 'Scottish Gas' combination boiler located within the rear vestibule.
-This system also serves the hot water supply.
-Drainage Drainage covers etc. were not lifted.
+There is an electric night storage/panel radiator system.
+Hot water is by means of an electrical immersion heater.
+There is an insulated hot water cylinder located within the first floor left hand gable bedroom.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-I understand that drainage is connected to a private septic tank located within the site boundaries.
-Fire, smoke and burglar alarms Visually inspected.
+It is assumed that drainage is connected to a private septic tank and that this is located within the site boundaries.
+This will however require to be confirmed.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
-Carbon monoxide detectors are also required where appropriate.
-Purchasers should detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.